Prince William County spent nearly $1 million to repair Lake Jackson Dam after the 2001 earthquake in Mineral, Virginia

 Get savvy about why you see things where you see them, the why of where.
 Don't take places for granted.
 The Geography of Virginia class will increase your capacity to analyze geographic patterns, to explain the story behind what you see in TV news/local newspaper articles.
 You'll learn how to use research sources on the Internet to make maps, access data, and discover the official government plans for the future of Virginia places.

-We'll start the class with the political boundaries of the state, then tackle the physical geography.
-We'll explore the geology and watersheds and biogeography of Virginia.
-We'll touch on why counties and cities developed at different times... and then we'll get stuck in traffic.
+We'll start the class with a review of Northern Virginia, including physical and cultural characteristics of that region.
+We'll explore the political boundaries of the state, and dig into the physical geography, including the geology and watersheds and biogeography of Virginia.
+We'll touch on why counties and cities developed at different times... and of course, we'll get stuck in traffic.

-We'll look at the initial transportation patterns of Virginia settlement, and you'll discover the origins of Braddock Road, Route 123, Route 50, Route 15, Interstate 95 and Interstate 81, and a series of other highways where you may have wondered "Who were the engineers that laid out this crazy road!?"
+We'll look at the initial transportation patterns of Virginia settlement.
+You'll discover the origins of Braddock Road, Route 123, Route 50, Route 15, Interstate 95 and Interstate 81, and a series of other highways where you may have wondered "Who were the engineers that laid out this crazy road!?"